kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 First time setup is a bit troublesome.
 First of all there is absolutely no form of autodetection for a build system.
 You are given all possible commands in the GUI and are expected to uncomment the one that fits you.
-I don’t understand why it is that difficult to check the existence of a MAven or Gradle file in the repo and act accordingly (at least as a starting point).
+I don’t understand why it is that difficult to check the existence of a Maven or Gradle file in the repo and act accordingly (at least as a starting point).

 ![Codeship no autodetection](../../assets/ci-comparison/codeship/codeship-no-autodetection.png)